docker-hy/docker-hy.github.io/data/getting-started.md

 The course is composed of 3 parts.
 You should read through this page before starting with part 1.
 This part includes installation instructions and a serious warning.
 The parts should take 5-25 hours each to complete.

-Here are additional instructions for completion are after each part and on the [exercises page](/exercises)
+Here are additional instructions for completion after each part and at the end of this page.

 ### Grading